richard-scryber/scryber.core/docs/code_vs_xml.rst

             return data;
         }

 .. note:: When loading from a stream, there is no relative reference to a local file.
-If you need to reference other files do so relative to the working directory, or pass in your own IPDF_ReferenceResolver
+If you need to reference other files do so relative to the working directory, or pass in your own IPDFReferenceResolver

 Why use one over the other